kaikwanlau/kaikwanlau.github.io/_pages/about.md

 ## News <a id="news"></a>

+- Apr 2026: Our paper "Are Vocaloid Songs Getting Denser?
+A Longitudinal Audio Analysis of 1,900 Hatsune Miku Songs (2007–2025)" has been accepted for a poster presentation at [146th Information Processing Society of Japan Special Interest Group on Music and Computer Information (IPSJ SIGMUS)](https://sigmus.jp/)!
+- Mar 2026: Our paper “Efficient Score Pre-computation for Diffusion Models via Cross-Matrix Krylov Projection” has been accepted to [International Conference on Pattern Recognition (ICPR) 2026](https://icpr2026.org/)!
 - Mar 2026: Our paper "Are Vocaloid Songs Getting Denser?
 A Longitudinal Audio Analysis of 1,900 Hatsune Miku Songs (2007--2025)" is available on [Knowledge Commons](https://doi.org/10.17613/yd6ys-m6e87).
 - Nov 2025: Our paper "Robust Parametric Estimation of Avian Cranial Morphology" is available on [ArXiv](https://arxiv.org/abs/2511.06426).
 - Nov 2025: Our paper "Efficient Score Pre-computation for Diffusion Models via Cross-Matrix Krylov Projection" is available on [ArXiv](https://arxiv.org/abs/2511.17634).